MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 8. Choose the **OK** button.

-## To pick items for a productions order, assembly order, job
+## <a name="to-pick-items-for-a-productions-order-assembly-order-job"></a>To pick items for a productions order, assembly order, job

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Picks**, and then choose the related link.